Repair and replacement of roof tiles and slates

 - use of crawling boards for roof access

-- roof ladders should be suitably packed to prevent damage to the roof covering
+- roof ladders should be suitable packed to prevent damage to the roof covering

 - use of access platforms when accessing the roof for maintenance or repair